akhodakivskiy/VimFx/CONTRIBUTING-CODE.md

 4. Run `gulp xpi` to rebuild with the new version number.
 5. Push to github.
 Don’t forget to push the tag!
 6. Make a “release” out of the new tag on github, and attach VimFx.xpi to it.
 7. Publish on addons.mozilla.org.
-Add the release notes list as HTML.
+Add the release notes list as HTML. `gulp changelog` prints the latest changelog entry as HTML. `gulp changelog -2` prints the latest two (etc).
+The latter is useful if publishing a new version before the last published version has been reviewed; then the new version should contain both changelog entries.